OliviaLaske/ImageTriangulation/README.md

 ## Conclusion
 While the algorithm we outline successfully triangulates any image, the ideal threshold value and density reduction parameter are subjective.
 If a user desires a more abstract image, a higher threshold value, higher density reduction parameter, or randomized point cloud is suitable.
 However, if a user is aspiring for a triangulated image closer to the original image, the opposite holds true.

 There are multiple future directions for this algorithm.
 The first is to consider the dual graph of the Delaunay triangulation.
 Each Voronoi region would then be colored accordingly instead of each triangle.
 The output would be more similar to a mosaic and could be considered a separate form of art.
-Another direction is to debug and implement `delaunayTriangulation.py` for use in `imageTriangulation.py`.
-Due to time constraints, there are still several errors in the code that arise with dense point clouds.
-Finally, a website that includes a drag and drop box for image upload as well as adjustable parameters could make the program more user-friendly and interactive.
-Since the website would be coded in HTML, CSS, and JavaScript, both `delaunayTriangulation.py` and `imageTriangulation.py` would need translation from Python.
+In addition, a website that includes a drag and drop box for image upload as well as adjustable parameters could make the program more user-friendly and interactive.
+Since the website would be coded in HTML, CSS, and JavaScript, `imageTriangulation.py` would need translation from Python.
 Each of these extensions could significantly improve user experience.

 ## References
 Marwood, D., Massimino, M., Covell, M., Baluja, S., "Representing Images in 200 Bytes: Compression via Triangulation," *IEEE* ICIP, 2018.

-Mount, D., "CMSC 754: Lecture 13 - Delaunay Triangulations: Incremental Construction," 2020.

 Pham, T., "Kriging-Weighted Laplacian Kernels for Grayscale Image Sharpening," *IEEE*, vol. 10, 2022.